-In line with this hypothesis, there was a strong positive relationship between the total biomass of the pure stands and their root area (Figure 5a).
-This relationship was stronger in the R- treatment (Figure 5a, Pearson’s R = 0.87, slope = 0.079 mg.mm-2, p < 0.001) than in the R+ treatment (Pearson’s R = 0.74, slope = 0.0446 mg.mm-2, p < 0.001).
-Additionally, consistent with our hypothesis, varieties with the highest root areas in pure stands and the highest hierarchical distances in root area with their neighbours were the ones with the strongest biomass reduction in mixed stands in the R- treatment (Figure 5b, Pearson’s R = -0.70, p < 0.001; Figure 5c, Pearson’s R = -0.51, p < 0.001).
-At the opposite, varieties which had lower root areas than their neighbours (i.e., negative hierarchical distance to their neighbour on Figure 5c) produced more biomass in mixture than in pure stands (RY > 0.5).
-This effect was not symmetrical: for a similar hierarchical distance, varieties which were lower in the hierarchy gained less biomass than the biomass loss observed for varieties placed higher in the hierarchy (e.g., at hierarchical distance = -0.2, estimated RY = 0.53 while at hierarchical distance = 0.2, estimated RY = 0.40, Figure 5c).
-These relationships were not significant in the R+ treatment (Figures 5b and 5c).
-Finally, the strongest biomass reductions occurred in mixtures where the observed root area was lower than the root area predicted from the pure stands, i.e., where phenotypic plasticity led to reduced root area in mixtures (Figure 5d).
+We tested this hypothesis by examining the relationships between the traits of the varieties in pure stands and their individual biomass and biomass responses to mixture cultivation.
+We found that there was a strong positive relationship between the total biomass of the pure stands and their root area (Fig. 6A).
+This relationship was stronger in the R- treatment (Fig. 6A, Pearson’s R = 0.87, slope = 0.079 mg.mm-2, p < 0.001) than in the R+ treatment (Pearson’s R = 0.74, slope = 0.0446 mg.mm-2, p < 0.001).
+Consistent with our hypothesis, varieties with the highest root areas in pure stands and the highest hierarchical distances in root area with their neighbours were the ones with the strongest biomass reduction in mixed stands in the R- treatment (Fig. 6B, Pearson’s R = -0.70, p < 0.001; Fig. 6C, Pearson’s R = -0.51, p < 0.001).
+At the opposite, varieties which had lower root areas than their neighbours (i.e., negative hierarchical distance to their neighbour on Fig. 6C) produced more biomass in mixture than in pure stands (RY > 0.5).
+This effect was not symmetrical: for a similar hierarchical distance, varieties which were lower in the hierarchy gained less biomass than the biomass loss observed for varieties placed higher in the hierarchy (e.g., at hierarchical distance = -0.2, estimated RY = 0.53 while at hierarchical distance = 0.2, estimated RY = 0.40, Fig. 6C).
+Also, when the hierarchical distance was negative but close to 0 (>-0.1), the varieties still produced less biomass in mixture than in pure stands.
+None of these relationships were significant in the R+ treatment (Fig. 6B and C).
+Finally, the strongest biomass reductions occurred in mixtures where the observed root area was lower than the root area predicted from the pure stands, i.e., where phenotypic plasticity led to reduced root area (Fig. 6D).
 Again, the relationship between RYT and root area plasticity was stronger in the R- treatment (Pearson’s R = 0.80, p <0.001, slope = 1.93 %-1) than in the R+ treatment (Pearson’s R = 0.54, p <0.001, slope = 0.91 %-1).
-We obtained identical results when doing these analyses on shoot and root biomass separately, except that the differences between the R+ and R- treatments were less marked for root biomass (Supplementary Figures 3 & 4).
+We obtained identical results when doing these analyses on shoot and root biomass separately, except that the differences between the R+ and R- treatments were less marked for root biomass (Supplementary Fig. S4 & S5).
 Altogether, these results support the idea that low RYTs in the R- treatment resulted from relaxed belowground competition in mixed relative to pure stands.

 Discussion